Be recognized by all 50 BONs and get that “Dream Job!”

 Steve Branham RN, MSN, PhD, ACNP-BC, FNP-BC, CCRN, RNFA Assistant Professor Texas Tech University

-Many APRN students graduate between 5-8 months, but have as much as two years to complete the entire program.
-Graduates receive a Certificate verifying that they have successfully completed the RNFA program designed specifically for APRNs, meets all the standards as set forth by the AORN and is accepted by the Competency and Credentialing Institute leading qualified graduates to the national exam.
-Your NIFA® certificate is recognized by all 50 Boards of Nursing.
+Although students have two years to complete the program, many APRN students graduate between 5-8 months.
+Graduates receive a certificate verifying that they have successfully completed the RNFA program designed specifically for APRNs, meets all the standards as set forth by the AORN and is accepted by the Competency and Credentialing Institute (CCI) since 1998 leading qualified graduates to the national exam administered by the National Assistant at Surgery Certification (NASC™).
+Your NIFA APRN RNFA certificate is recognized by all 50 state Boards of Nursing.